Like Walking? Here’s How to Become a Runner

 After you’ve gotten the hang of running, you may want to try an organized, short-distance run.
 Many runners start with a fun run.
 They’re non-competitive and usually between 3K and 5K in length.
 Often, they have a theme and sometimes runners and spectators wear theme-based apparel or costumes.
 Good examples include The Color Run™ and your local Turkey Trot or Jingle Bell Jaunt.
 However, if you like to compete, a 5K is a great type of race to cut your teeth on because it’s just over three miles.

 Start training for a 5K four to eight weeks before the event using the Run-Walk method.
 Schedule a run five days per week and two “off” days for cross training.
 Your goal is to gradually work your way up to comfortably running 30 minutes – the amount time it takes to complete a 5K.

 However, if you find it’s taking you 45 minutes to reach 5K or you must walk a portion of it – don’t worry.
 Go at your own pace.
 Your priority is training and competing safely, not your finish time.
 Many runners spend years running 5K to hone their running technique and speed, so don’t put so much pressure on yourself.

 Just like other sports, runners benefit from cross training.
-On your off days, consider engaging in:
+On your off days, consider engaging in complementary conditioning such as: